MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.GetPivotData.md

 ## Example

 In this example, Microsoft Excel returns the quantity of chairs in the warehouse to the user.
-This example assumes a PivotTable report exists on the active worksheet.
-Also, this example assumes that, in the report, the title of the data field is "Quantity", a field titled "Warehouse" exists, and a data item titled "Chairs" exists in the Warehouse field.
+This example assumes that a PivotTable report exists on the active worksheet.
+Also, this example assumes that, in the report, the title of the data field is Quantity, a field titled Warehouse exists, and a data item titled Chairs exists in the Warehouse field.

 ```vb
 Sub UseGetPivotData()